Bond Information and Updates

 Clinton Community Schools has a strong legacy of being excellent stewards of the community’s resources.
 The Clinton Promise is our commitment to provide for our students' future.
-The Clinton Board of Education is asking the community to vote on a bond proposal on May 4, 2021

 This page is dedicated to bring information to the community about the proposed bond.
 Check back regularly for updated information and resources about the proposed bond.